jviereck/node-pdfreader/Readme.md

 * hacked up code
 * sync file operations to first store font files on disk and later read them again (yeah, it's really that awful)
 * use special version of node-canvas to load fonts (not really tested)
+* no windows support (due to lack of freetype support)

 # Overview